fake-useragent/fake-useragent/README.md

 ---

-If you want to specify your own operating systems, you can do that via the `os` argument (default is: `["windows", "macos", "linux"]`).
+If you want to specify your own operating systems, you can do that via the `os` argument (default is: `["Windows", "Linux", "Ubuntu", "Chrome OS", "Mac OS X", "Android","iOS"]`).
 In this example you will only get Linux user-agents back:

 ```py